michaelmyc/vue-markdown-plus/README.md

 A powerful and highspeed Markdown component for Vue.

 This is an extension to [miaolz123](https://github.com/miaolz123)'s [vue-markdown](https://github.com/miaolz123/vue-markdown).
-The last update to vue-markdow was in 2017, and is not actively maintained (dependencies contain security vulnerabilities).
-This package intends to be a safe, up-to-date alternative to vue-router.
+The last update to vue-markdow code was in 2017, and is not actively maintained (dependencies contain security vulnerabilities).
+This package intends to be a safe, up-to-date alternative to vue-markdown.

 Quick start: `<vue-markdown-plus>i am a ~~tast~~ **test**.</vue-markdown-plus>`